Mark Indelicato Headshot

 Bio

-Mark J. Indelicato is an associate professor in the College of Applied Science and Technology (CAST) in the department of Electrical, Computer and Telecommunications Engineering Technology at the Rochester Institute of Technology since 1990.
+Mark J. Indelicato is an associate professor in the College of Engineering Technology in the department of Electrical, Computer and Telecommunications Engineering Technology at the Rochester Institute of Technology since 1990.
 Previously, he was a Large Business Systems Communications Engineer for NEC America, specializing in large scale deployment of voice and data network switching equipment.
 He teaches in the Master of Science Telecommunications Engineering Technology program and conducts research in Real Time Audio Collaboration (RTAC) and the feasibility, logistics and implementation of live recording sessions carried and delivered over IP networks, Anomaly Detection for Music developing recommender systems for listeners and consumers and 3-D Audio perception.
-His most recent work is in STEM education – student preconceptions related to networking and telecommunications.
+His most recent work is in STEM education and student preconceptions related to networking and telecommunications.

 Indelicato holds a Bachelor of Engineering in Electrical Engineering (BEEE) from Manhattan College, a Master of Science in Information Systems Engineering (MSISE) from Brooklyn Polytechnic University and is an active member of IEEE, ASEE, and the Audio Engineering Society (AES).